BinaryWorlds/FacebookClearActivityLog2024/tool/README.md

 ![CONFIRM_LAYER](CONFIRM_LAYER.jpg)

-(search confirm layer only when visible, script select first result - dont worry if other elements found - they can't be click())
+(search confirm layer only when visible, script select first result - don't worry if other elements found - they can't be click())

 **SCROLL_AREA:**